spatam/kad/README.md

 # Source code
 For security reasons, the source code can be requested only by sending a direct request to my email address: massimo.spata@unict.it.
 We will evaluate each individual request.

+# Ethical use of Kad Dataset
+The Kad dataset is intended solely for research purposes to highlight a newly discovered vulnerability.
+Ethical use requires that it not be exploited for malicious activities but rather to improve cybersecurity defenses.
+Researchers must adhere to ethical guidelines, ensuring responsible handling of the data and transparency in their findings.
+Any use should align with legal and ethical standards, fostering a safer digital environment by mitigating potential threats rather than enabling exploitation.

 # Citation
 If you use the kad dataset in your research, please provide proper citation: